Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Estimation and Inference

-Due to the incidental parameter bias, we should debias $\widetilde\vbeta_i(y)$ when $T$ is of moderate size relative to $N$.
-Plug-in estimators of nonlinear functionals based on debiased estimators are easier to debias than those based on the initial estimators.
+Second, the first stage estimator $\widetilde\vbeta_i(y)$ is $\sqrt{T}$-consistent but possesses a nonlinear bias of order $T^{-1}$.
+It is necessary to remove the bias from the coefficients so that it does not affect the subsequent functionals that employ them.
 We debias $\widetilde\vbeta_i(y)$ using analytical methods.
 That is

-where $\widehat B_{i,T}(y)$ is a consistent estimator of the bias of $\widetilde\vbeta_i(y)$ of order $O(T^{-1})$.
-The specific expressions of the bias and its estimator are presented in the Appendix, where we also consider alternative debiasing methods based on Jackknife \citep{dhaene2015split}.
-While our theory applies to both analytical and Jackknife methods, we focus on analytical methods because they have less demanding data requirements and perform better in our numerical simulations.
+where $\widehat B_{i,T}(y)$ is a consistent estimator of the bias of $\widetilde\vbeta_i(y)$.
+The specific expressions of the bias and its estimator are presented in the Appendix, where we also consider alternative debiasing methods based on the Jackknife \citep{dhaene2015split,jochmans2024inference}.
+While our theory applies to both analytical and Jackknife methods, we focus on analytical methods as they have less demanding data requirements and perform better in our numerical simulations.
+By removing the $T^{-1}$-bias we can deal with the setting in which $T/N\to\rho\in[0,\infty]$.
+More precisely, we consider asymptotic sequences where $N=o(T^2)$.